-3 Numerical Solution
+3 Numerical solution

 Mathematical model is numerically solved by means of Fluent CFD software.
-3D transient simulations are carried out using a 56 000 element mesh, a time step of 1x10-4 s and the Pressure Implicit Splitting Operation (PISO) algorithm for pressure-velocity coupling [17].
+3D transient simulations are carried out using a time step of $1 \times 10^{-4}$ s and the Pressure Implicit Splitting Operation (PISO) algorithm for pressure-velocity coupling [22].
 Pure iron, whose properties are taken from [5], is considered as molten metal in the numerical simulations to avoid the mathematical complexity of the mushy zone.
 A pipe with 0.05 m of internal diameter and 0.15 m high was assumed, see Fig. 1.
 Pipe wall temperature is considered as critical variable for heat transfer and solidification.
 Two pipe wall temperature are considered, namely 300 and 1000 K. Pouring temperature is kept constant at 1860 K.